SeeuSim/dogehalla/README.md

 Proceed to copy the printed string into your .env file under `JWT_SECRET`.
 Save, and you're done!

+## Additional Steps

+Please set up the necessary API Keys and `.env` variables as outlined in the `.env.example`.
+These include:

+- Gallop API Key
+- Mnemonic API Key
+- Mail Setup

 ## **Development Paradigms to follow**

 1. Follow the NextJS 12 and T3 App File structure.
 This is because all TRPC functions rely on this.